About Us

 Wilbur Imaging

+Wilbur Imaging is based in Beckenham, Kent.
 We are both enthusiastic photographers and a number of our images can be found on the pages of this site and in our galleries.

 Steve Wilbur

 Steve is a keen photographer and has been using digital imaging since the early days of Photoshop 3.
-He is a Professor in Computer Science at University College London and has a wealth of experience in computing.
+He was a Professor in Computer Science at University College London and has a wealth of experience in computing.

-He has won a number of club awards for his photography, and all these images were produced digitally. .
+He has won a number of club awards for his photography, and all these images were produced digitally.

 Sylvia Wilbur